Skip to main content

 DAY 8: Nomadic Shepherds and Kyrgyz Villages

-Morning: morning departure, the journey delves deeper into the remote Wakhan Corridor, heading towards the Little Pamir, called by Afghans the roof of the world.
-Lunch stop along the way
+Morning: Departure in the morning as the journey ventures deeper into the remote Wakhan Corridor, heading toward the Little Pamir, known by Afghans as the “Roof of the World.”
+Lunch stop along the way.

-Afternoon: along the route, visit to the domed tomb site of Bazai Gonbad and a viewpoint over the Wakhjir Pass, which at 4,923 meters connects Afghanistan with China.
-Late afternoon arrival in the Little Pamir, near a predominantly Kyrgyz village, where it will be possible to observe the ancestral nomadic lifestyle of the local population.
-There are no hotels or guesthouses here, and tents will be set up for the night
+Afternoon: Along the route, visit to the domed mausoleum of Bazai Gonbad and to a viewpoint overlooking the Wakhjir Pass, which at 4,923 meters connects Afghanistan with China.
+Arrival in the late afternoon in the Little Pamir, near a predominantly Kyrgyz village, where it will be possible to observe the ancestral nomadic lifestyle of the local population.
+There are no hotels or guesthouses here, so tents will be set up for the night.

 Day 9: Little Pamir

-Morning: day dedicated to exploring the lush valley of the Little Pamir, used by Kirghiz nomadic shepherds as grazing land for their herds during the summer period.
-It will feel like being in a timeless place
+Morning: Day dedicated to exploring the lush valley of the Little Pamir, used by Kyrgyz nomadic shepherds as grazing land for their herds during the summer season.
+It will feel like stepping into a timeless world.

-Afternoon: with snow-capped peaks rising over 5,000 meters in the background, visit to the glacial lake of Chaqmaqtin, formed thousands of years ago by melting ice at an altitude of 4,024 meters.
-Short trek in the surrounding area for wildlife spotting such as Marco Polo sheep, deer, yaks, and, with great luck, snow leopards
+Afternoon: With snow-capped peaks rising over 5,000 meters in the background, visit to the glacial lake of Chaqmaqtin, formed thousands of years ago by melting ice at an altitude of 4,024 meters.
+Short trek in the surrounding area for wildlife spotting, including Marco Polo sheep, deer, yaks, and, with a bit of luck, snow leopards.

 Evening: dinner and return to Sarhad-e-Broghel